 Before submitting an application, it’s well worth reading the job ad again, and ensuring you’ve covered everything the client has requested.
 It’s also important to do a final proof read, as mistakes can and do creep in, especially if you’re doing a lot of applications in a short time and you’re getting tired.

 Losing out on a great job because you’ve made a simple typo is an awful shame – but it’s easily done.
-So invest that extra five minutes on getting it perfect.
+So invest that extra five minutes on getting everything perfect.

-One really depressing part of working on freelance job boards like Upwork is hearing absolutely nothing back from a perfectly crafted application for the job that appeared to “have your name all over it.”
+One really depressing part of working on freelance job boards like Upwork is hearing absolutely nothing back from a perfectly crafted application – the one for that job that appeared to “have your name all over it.”

 But it happens, and it happens a LOT.